anmol-dash/prize-website/src/markdown/rules.md

 ---
 slug: "/rules"
-title: "Rules"
+title: "Official Rules"
 description: "The official rules for the Penn Climate Ventures Prize."
 ---

-# Official Rules
+# PCV Prize Official Rules

 ### The PCV Prize is an annual student climate tech startup competition hosted by Penn Climate Ventures at the University of Pennsylvania.

-1. ## Competition Tracks
+## 1. Competition Tracks

 There are two groups of tracks: Collegiate Tracks and the High School Track.